authorizerdev/authorizer/README.md

-#authorizer
+# authorizer

-authorizer (aka your-auth) is a complete open source authentication and authorization solution for your applications.
+authorizer is a complete open source authentication and authorization solution for your applications.
 Bring your database and have complete control over the authentication, authorization and user data.
 It is a microservice that can be deployed anywhere and connected any sql database.

 This an [Auth0](https://auth0.com) opensource alternative.